Toggle: English / Spanish

 - Your lung on this side will be deflated so that air will not move in and out of it during surgery.
 This makes it easier for the surgeon to operate on the lung.

 - Your surgeon may not know how much of your lung needs to be removed until your chest is open and the lung can be seen.

 - Your surgeon may also remove lymph nodes in this area.

 - After surgery, one or more drainage tubes will be placed into your chest area to drain out fluids that build up.
 These tubes are called chest tubes.

-- After the surgery on your lungs, your surgeon will close the ribs, muscles, and skin with sutures.
+- After the surgery on your lung, your surgeon will close the ribs, muscles, and skin with sutures.